KevinWilsonAT/KevinWilsonAT/README-en.md

 I'm a Web and Sotfware Developer since 2023.
 I believe that in learning, in addition to programming efficiency, it is also necessary to be someone who is always willing to <strong>learn</strong>, <strong>interact</strong>, <strong>innovate</strong>, <strong >adapt to grow</strong>.

-For me, a good programming is done with clean and easy to read codes , which are understandable to developers at any experience level.
+For me, a good programming is done with clean and easy to read codes, which are understandable to developers at any experience level.
 </p>